 Often, contractors will suggest substitutions for materials specified in the bid package.
 The Instructions to Bidders should contain information about substitutions.
 It should spell out when substitutions are allowed, how they are evaluated, and the process for reviewing substitution submissions.

-The bidder must submit the substitution and supporting information at least 10 days before the bid opening.
+The bidder must submit the substitution and supporting information at least ten days before the bid opening.
 If the substitution is approved, the interior designer must issue an addendum to all bidders stating the substitution is acceptable.

 Contract negotiation

 For bid / tendered projects, the interior designer may assist the owner with deciding which contractor to use.
 The interior designer may also help negotiate final pricing and conditions.
-Contract negotiation is usually done through a series of interviews with the short-listed candidates.
+Contract negotiation is usually done through a series of interviews with the shortlisted candidates.

 Field visits

-The visits ensure 3 things:
+The visits ensure three things:

-- Monitoring the progress / quality of work
+- Monitoring the progress/quality of work

 - Protecting the owner against defects in work